 Poor rural households are often responsible for unpaid work such as collecting wood and water.

-Empowering rural women through productive employment and ensuring gender equality contribute to inclusive economic growth.
-That are the backbone of achieving poverty reduction and food security.
+Empowering rural women through productive employment and ensuring gender equality contributes to inclusive economic growth.
+That is the backbone of achieving poverty reduction and food security.

-The Vital Contribution of Women to Indian Agriculture
+The Vital Role of Women to Indian Agriculture

 - Women comprise 33% of the agriculture labor force and 48% of the self-employed farmers in India.